A site devoted to the worlds of Surrealism & Avant-Garde Theatre

 1918

-Georg Kaiser's expressionist play Gas is performed in Germany.
+Georg Kaiser's expressionist play Gas is presented in Germany.
 (Gas II follows in 1920.)
 Other expressionist works written include Ivan Goll's The Immortal One, Oskar Kokoschka's Orpheus und Eurydike and Bertolt Brecht's first play Baal.

 Vladimir Mayakovsky writes Mystery Bouffe in Moscow, later staged by Meyerhold in 1921.